hpjeonGIT/parser/README.md

 ## Parsing
 - TOP Down (LL)
-    - Begins with just the start symbo
+    - Begins with just the start symbol
     - Need to guess
 - Bottom-up (LR)